Mortgage Basics #Guides #Industry News

 Frequently Asked Questions

-Mortgage rates are expected to decrease in 2024.
-Once rates settle down, house prices will increase again, so it is not recommended to time the market if your goal is to buy a home.
+Mortgage rates are expected to decrease in 2025.
+As interest rates decrease, home prices will increase again, so it is not recommended to time the market if your goal is to become a homeowner in 2025.

 How much will interest rates go up in the next 5 years in Canada?